 Scholarships in the Pacific Northwest can help Cascadia natives climb to their higher education goals without mountains of debt.

-Positioned in the United States’ top-left corner along the Canadian province of British Columbia, the Pacific Northwest primarily includes Oregon, Washington, Alaska, Idaho, and western Montana.
-Although it’s largest metropolitan of Seattle has 3.7 million people, the Pacific Northwest is heavily forested with rural communities scattered around the rugged Cascade Range.
+Although its largest metropolitan of Seattle has 3.7 million people, the Pacific Northwest is heavily forested.
+Rural communities are scattered around the rugged Cascade Range.
 College students are often attracted by the PNW’s outdoor recreation in beautiful landmarks like Olympic National Park.

 1. AIST Northwest Chapter Scholarship